 If a disabled occupant is unable to exit the building unassisted, the Safety Monitor must notify the emergency response personnel of the person's location.
 Transporting of disabled individuals up or down stairwells should be avoided until emergency response personnel have arrived.
-Unless imminent life-threatening conditions exist in the immediate area occupied by a non-ambulatory or disabled person, relocation of the individual should be limited to a safe area on the same floor, in close proximity to an evacuation route.
+Unless imminent life-threatening conditions exist in the immediate area occupied by a non-ambulatory or disabled person, relocation of the individual should be limited to a safe area on the same floor, in close proximity to an evacuation stairwell.
+Remember -- on the third floor it may be possible to evacuate disabled occupants across the bridge to the Museum of Comparative Zoology main building.